-The aim of this award mechanism is to bolster cancer research in Texas by providing financial support to attract individuals whose work has outstanding merit, who show a marked capacity for self-direction, and who demonstrate the promise for continued and enhanced contributions to the field of cancer research ("Rising Stars").
-Awards are intended to provide institutions with a competitive edge in recruiting the world's best talent in cancer research, thereby advancing cancer research and prevention efforts, and promoting economic development in the State of Texas.
+The aim of this award mechanism is to bolster cancer research in Texas by providing financial support to attract world-class research scientists with distinguished professional careers to Texas universities and cancer research institutes to establish research programs that add research talent to the state.
+This award will support established academic leaders whose body of work has made an outstanding contribution to cancer research.
+Awards are intended to provide institutions with a competitive edge in recruiting the world's best talent in cancer research, thereby advancing cancer research and prevention efforts and promoting economic development in the State of Texas.

 The recruitment of outstanding scientists will greatly enhance programs of scientific excellence in cancer research and will position Texas as a leader in the fight against cancer.
 Applications may address any research topic related to cancer biology, causation, prevention, detection or screening, treatment, or survivorship.
 Principal Investigators (PIs) with research programs addressing CPRIT's priority areas for research are encouraged.
-These include implementation research to accelerate the adoption and deployment of evidence-based prevention and screening interventions, research including population-based research, computational oncology and analytic methods, childhood and adolescent cancers, hepatocellular cancer, and expansion of access to innovative clinical trials.
+These areas include implementation research to accelerate the adoption and deployment of evidence-based prevention and screening interventions, research including population-based research addressing cancer disparities, computational oncology and analytic methods, childhood and adolescent cancers, hepatocellular cancer, and expansion of access to innovative clinical trials.